 - Long-term value creation for all stakeholders

-In 2024, our employees reported a total of 4,112 volunteer hours and the bank provided $3.1 million in grants, sponsorships and contributions to over 200 community and not-for- profit organizations.
+In 2025, our employees reported a total of 4,409 volunteer hours and the bank provided $3.5 million in grants, sponsorships and contributions to over 250 community organizations.

 More information on these initiatives can be found in our Social Impact Report.